More than $8M in outside cash has been spent in congressional Primaries since qualifying

 The spending includes more than $1.7 million spent by two groups to support Republican state Sen. Aaron Bean’s bid in Florida’s 4th Congressional District, and more than $1 million spent mainly by one group to support Democratic organizer Maxwell Alejandro Frost in Florida’s 10th Congressional District.

-Since ballot qualifying day on June 17, outside groups have spent $283,000 attacking Democratic U.S. Rep. Val Demings in the U.S. Senate contest while others have spent $100,000 supporting re-election of Democratic Sen. Marco Rubio.
+Since ballot qualifying day on June 17, outside groups have spent $283,000 attacking Democratic U.S. Rep. Val Demings in the U.S. Senate contest while others have spent $100,000 supporting re-election of Republican U.S. Sen. Marco Rubio.

 Very little outside money has come to the defense of Demings, at least through the latest reports filed with the Federal Election Commission, which run though last Friday.